Roughly half of all employees admit to taking their employer's data with them when they leave. Use Code42 to:

 - Removable media

-Select Removable media and Cloud service when enabling endpoint monitoring.
+Select Removable Media and Cloud Sync Applications when enabling endpoint monitoring.
 These represent two common methods that departing employees use to take company data.

 Step 2: Detect file exfiltration

 Code42 gives you visibility into activity such as moving unauthorized files offsite.
 Once you enable endpoint monitoring, alerts notify you when the suspicious activity occurs.

 The following Code42 features help you monitor and view file movement:

 User activity searches for users' security events detected by endpoint monitoring.
 Use this option when you want to view activity rather than receive notifications.
 You can see a trend of the user's activity over the last 60 days, providing a baseline of normal activity that helps you identify spikes in file movement that signal abnormal activity.
 You can also export the results to a CSV file for analysis or archiving.
 You can export the results to a CSV file for analysis or archiving.